Our Elders are cooking up a storm for our kids.

 We’ve made a terrific new alliance with Contact, a local counseling center funded by the German and Greek governments.
 They will be offering workshops for our staff, for the older children, and the caregivers, and are making their professional staff available when we confront difficult family situations.
 They run a counseling training program, usually limited to candidates over the age of 25.
 But they have agreed to include Sithabisiwe, who will begin training part-time in March.

 The Center is in beautiful condition, being carefully maintained by its builders.
 We recently added a roof for shading over the 15 meter art table behind the resource center.
 Built entirely by former trainees with the help of current ones.
-We are expecting the container being shipped from the States to arrive in Mozambique the end of April.
-We will be doubling our library offerings, adding the donated sewing machines to our programs and myriad other supplies and educational materials.

 Some wonderful new friends in New York are working on a Bra drive because bras are expensive and in short supply here.
 We’d also talked about doing something to address the awful problem of the high cost of sanitary napkins.
 At first, we’d thought about a fundraising drive for reusable pads, but our physician here protested because of the difficulty of keeping them sanitary.
 Instead, we’re investigating the possibility of borrowing a page from a terrific Indian group that has invented three machines that allow for the creation of a small-scale sanitary napkin factory.
 The biggest challenge is sourcing the materials needed here.
 So many businesses are closed or closing, but we’re excited by the possibility of opening a small business that would provide experience, employment, and the cheapest sanitary pads in the country!
 That would be a wonderful addition to our training program for girls, which is continuing with welding.
 They are in the midst of welding shelving for our expanded library and storage room.
 This requires them to plan the size, shape, and height to fit the space so they are getting a lesson in drafting.
 Then they have to measure and cut the pieces and finally weld so that the shelf is level.
 The girls are in great need of experience in planning, organizing and administration as we move forward with microenterprises for them.
 A small factory would certainly provide them with on-the-job training.
 So as we look into the possibility - we hope the necessary materials can be sourced locally.